 The Mine Train is actually quite enjoyable despite being so short of an experience.
-One of the best ride comparison’s would be to the Barnstormer in the Story Book Circus section of the park.
+One of the best ride comparison’s would be the Barnstormer in the Story Book Circus section of the park.
 By comparison, they are both fairly short steel roller coasters with a fun theme and smaller thrills to suit younger children.

 The reason why the Mine Train grew so much in popularity is not only for it’s newness to the park, but also for it’s enthralling technology.
 Similar to Frozen Ever After in the Norway Pavilion at Epcot, the Mine Train features audio-animotronics with animated faces projected onto each character.